Support 'more than the money' for Bongusto

 Support goes beyond funding

-Roberto was able to use Covid-19 funding for businesses in two stages – the first being working with experts to make sure Bongusto was in a stable position.
+Roberto used Covid-19 funding for businesses in two stages – the first to work with experts to make sure Bongusto was in a stable position.
 He worked with WellingtonNZ business growth manager James, who put him in touch with service provider Capo Strategies to work through the challenges.

-He says, it was great to know that WellingtonNZ was there to support businesses during Covid.
+It was great to know that WellingtonNZ was there to support businesses during Covid, he says.
 But beyond the funding, having someone that wants to see your business thrive is a great confidence boost.

 “It’s not just the money, but the moral support.
 Sometimes it’s worth more to have someone on the end of the phone that you can talk to that knows the business - James has been in hospitality his whole life so you know he knows what’s going on.”

-Roberto then came back to WellingtonNZ to get see if he could get funding to continue his work with Capo Strategies, looking at how to move wholesale products into more supermarkets.
+Roberto returned to WellingtonNZ about possible funding to continue his work with Capo Strategies, on how to move wholesale products into more supermarkets.

 “The second step was moving forward and looking at scalability and to do that you need a professional,” Roberto says.